freqq/DocWIRE/README.md

 - Profile settings page

 ### Prerequisites
-In order to run this application you need to install:
+In order to run this application you need to have installed:

 - minikube > v1.6.2
 - kubectl > v1.17.0